Group Visits for Classes

 - Group visits are only available during regular Newberry reading room hours.

-- All group members must be at least 16 years old or juniors in high school.
+- All group members must be at least 14 years old or in the ninth grade.

 - The Center for Renaissance Studies serves a consortium of dozens of member universities.
 Faculty at those universities who would like to bring classes to the Newberry should visit the Renaissance Center Consortium page to find out whom to contact to arrange a visit.
 The center covers the fee charged by Reader Services for visits on medieval, Renaissance, and early modern topics by classes from consortium institutions.

 Day of Your Visit